Target’s CEO is stepping down as customers turn away | News Channel 3-12

 The last three years have been unkind to target, but 2025 has been particularly tumultuous.

-Target came under more pressure than other companies that rolled back DEI policies because Target had more deeply ingrained diversity and inclusion programs into the core of its business.
+Target wasn’t the only company to roll back DEI policies, but came under more pressure because it had more deeply ingrained diversity and inclusion programs into the core of its business.
 Target also has a more progressive base of customers than many competitors.

-Target is known for its trendier items and chain stocks more nonessential merchandise than competitors.
+Target is known for its trendier items, and the chain stocks more nonessential merchandise than its competitors.
 More than half of Target’s merchandise is discretionary.

 But that merchandise has slumped as shoppers spend more on essentials such as food and household basics.
 Around half of Walmart’s business, for example, comes from groceries.